-Five Church Scientific café evenings are taking place from January to May 2017.
-At each event two or three researchers in the sciences present an overview of their work and outline some ways in which their faith relates to it.
-The audience discusses each talk in small groups over coffee before feeding back ideas and questions for the speaker.
+Five café evenings took place in spring 2017.
+At each event two or three researchers in the sciences presented an overview of their work and outlined some ways in which their faith related to it.
+The audience discussed each talk in small groups over coffee before feeding back ideas and questions.

 January Café: scientific work and Christian faith in harmony

-At our first café evening, talks by two African PhD students and an English professor provided an overview of how some scientific areas are naturally easier to relate to Christian faith than others.
+At our first café evening, two African PhD students and an English professor provided a view of how some scientific areas are naturally easier to relate to Christian faith than others.

 - Willice Obonyo talked about astrophysics and his research on the life cycle of stars